Brandsma/LAMAS/README.md

 How to run the program (basic):
 -------------------------------
-(If required install the following packages / dependencies: )
+(If required install the following packages / dependencies: logger, rsa)
 ```bash
 run "python main.py"
 ```
+The program now asks to run either of three scenarios:
+1 - Perfect Communication
+2 - Perfect Communication With Eavesdropping
+3 - The Interlock Protocol

+Then the program asks whether or not to include encryption and if the communication should be one or two-ways.

 "What is the output?":
 ----------------------